open-mesh-mirror/alfred/README.rst

                               accepts data from secondaries and syncs it with other primaries

+The interface option '-i' is optional.
+If interface 'none' is specified, the alfred daemon will not communicate with other alfred instances on the network unless the interface list is modified at runtime via the unix socket.
 The -b option is optional, and only needed if you run alfred on a batman-adv interface not called bat0, or if you don't use batman-adv at all (use '-b none').
 In this case, alfred will still work but will not be able to